What is Nightline?

 Nightline is a confidential listening and information service run by students for students at the University of Exeter.
 We are affiliated with the National Nightline Association and one of 35 Good Practice Guidelines Accredited university nightlines in the country.

 You can contact us about anything, whether you’re worried about your studies, having relationship problems, or just want someone to talk to on your way home at night.
 While for most students their time at university is a positive experience, it can be challenging too, and being able to talk things through to a fellow student in a safe and confidential space can make all the difference!

-- Confidential – what callers discuss with Nightline volunteers will not be shared outside of Nightline.
+What callers discuss with Nightline volunteers will not be shared outside of Nightline.

 Nightline volunteers don’t judge and support callers through whatever it is they’re going through.

-- Non-directional – meaning callers decide what they want to talk about and the Nightline volunteer gives them a safe space to do this.
+Meaning callers decide what they want to talk about and the Nightline volunteer gives them a safe space to do this.